Rock River Thresheree

 Thresherman's Park, Edgerton 51 E Cox Rd., Edgerton, Wisconsin 53534

-press release: The 61st Annual Rock River Thresheree will be held September 1-4, 2017.
-Our feature marquee this year is Allis Chalmers equipment and Fairbanks Morse engines.
+press release: The 62nd Annual Rock River Thresheree will be held August 31, September 1-3, 2018.
+Each day we are open from 8 AM till 5 PM.
+Our feature marquee this year is Massey equipment and Stover Gas Engines.
 We welcome all exhibitors and encourage you to bring your equipment to our show!
-8 A.M. – 5 P.M.
-Each Day, plus evening entertainment.

 Info